Pain Management for Arthritis

 Treating Arthritic Pain

 Your pain physician at the Comprehensive Center for Pain Management will determine the best course of action to help alleviate you arthritis-related pain after careful examination and testing.

 Physical therapy can contribute significantly to the treatment of some arthritis patients.
 The condition tends to cause a reduction of physical activity below levels associated with a healthy lifestyle.
 Physical therapy may be recommended for the early stages of arthritis.
-This includes education of patients in the beneficial effects of increasing or maintaining activity levels on their arthritis symptoms.
+This includes education of patients in the beneficial effects of increasing or maintaining activity levels.
 A combination of two or more of the treatments mentioned above may result in effective remission of symptoms.
 In treatment-resistant cases, however, more invasive options such as surgery may become necessary.

-If you have been diagnosed with any form of Arthritis, or believe you may be experiencing pain or swelling as a result of an arthritic condition, please contact Toledo’s pain management experts at the Comprehensive Centers for Pain Management today to schedule your initial Arthritis pain management consultation.
+If you have been diagnosed with any form of arthritis, or believe you may be experiencing pain or swelling as a result of an arthritic condition, please contact the area's pain management experts at the Comprehensive Centers for Pain Management today to schedule your initial arthritis pain management consultation.